Macronutrients VS. Micronutrients

 Blood Sugar Imbalances

 Blood sugar imbalances lead to massive fluctuations in insulin and cortisol.
 When we consume high glycemic foods such as refined sugars, our blood sugar rises rapidly.
 When blood sugar rises, insulin also spikes to move the sugar from the blood into the cells.
-This leads to a quick drop in blood sugar and rise in cortisol.
+This leads to a quick drop in blood sugar and a rise in cortisol.

 When cortisol is constantly spiking due to blood sugar imbalances, your body has a decreased ability to make digestive enzymes.
 Digestive enzymes are critical to the absorption of nutrients from foods.
 Because of this, blood sugar imbalances lead to micronutrient deficiencies.